chris-short/chrisshort.net/content/post/announcing-detroit-go-meetup/index.md

 slug = "announcing-detroit-go-meetup"
 tags = ["go", "golang"]
-title = "Announcing Detroit Go Meetup" image = "/announcing-detroit-go-meetup/gopher_detroit_twitter_400x400.png"
+title = "Announcing Detroit Go Meetup"
+[cover]
+image = "/announcing-detroit-go-meetup/gopher_detroit_twitter_400x400.png"

 +++

 While I was at [GopherCon 2017](/gophercon-2017-lightning-talk-video/), it became clear to me that there was no Go Meetup group in the Detroit Metro area.
-When I returned from Denver, after obtaining sponsorship from Bankrate, [Detroit Go Meetup](https://www.meetup.com/DetroitGolang/) came to life.
+When I returned from Denver, after obtaining sponsorship from Bankrate, Detroit Go Meetup came to life.

 {{< eo >}}